 For those that prefer a more hands-on experience, Bays Mountain Park’s free outdoor observing sessions return this spring.
 “SunWatch” and “StarWatch” are great opportunities to learn about stars both near to and far from our planet.

 Witness the Sun in close detail at “SunWatch” every clear Saturday and Sunday from 3 to 3:30 p.m. at the dam.
 A member of the planetarium staff or the Bays Mountain Astronomy club will help guests look safely through a telescope at the Sun.
 Keep an eye out for dark patches—those may be Sunspots larger than the Earth!

 On Saturday evenings in March and April, the Bays Mountain Astronomy Club hosts “StarWatch.”
 This free program gives guests the chance to observe the night sky in all its splendor from the top of the mountain.
 If the weather doesn’t cooperate, an alternate activity will be held in the planetarium theater.
 “StarWatch” dates for this spring are March 2 & 9 at 7 p.m.; March 16, 23 & 30 at 8 p.m.; and every Saturday in April at 8:30 p.m.

+All observing sessions are free, though Park entrance fees apply.
 Planetarium tickets are $5 per person.
 Children ages five and younger receive free admission with a paying adult, and Park Association members also receive free admission.
-For more information on Bays Mountain’s planetarium shows or group ticket costs, please visit this page or call (423) 229-9447.
+For more information on Bays Mountain’s planetarium shows or group ticket costs, please visit our planetarium page or call (423) 229-9447.